omkz/omkz.github.io/about.md

 permalink: /about/
 ---

 <p>I’m passionate about learning new things and a bit of a space nerd.
-I enjoy classic films, travelling, chatting about life with friends, universe or god :) and hacking on whatever interests me at the time.</p>
+I enjoy classic films, listening and playing music, travelling, chatting and hacking on whatever interests me at the time.</p>

 <p>
 Contact Me via: